horizonlinux/horizon-arm64/README.md

 a) for personal use:
   - Fork this repository and edit it how you like.
-  - Put at the top of `README.md` that this image is for personal use only
+  - Put at the top of `README.md` that this image is for personal use only.

 b) different usecase:
   - Fork this repository and edit it how you like.
   - Remove `filesystem-horizon` package. `filesystem-horizon` is the package that contains Horizon branding,